Prime Minister of Hungary: Creation of the position

-During the Hungarian Revolution of 1848 the revolutionaries wanted the creation of a Hungarian cabinet which would be independent from the Austrian Empire and the Buda Chancellery (which was office of the imperial governor-general).
+During the Hungarian Revolution of 1848, the revolutionaries wanted the creation of a Hungarian cabinet which would be independent from the Austrian Empire and the Buda Chancellery (which was an office of the imperial governor-general).
 One of the 12 points said: 2.
 A responsible government in Buda-Pest.

 Ferdinand V appointed Count Lajos Batthyány for the position of prime minister of Hungary on 17 March 1848.
-The government was called ministry, differently from the current acceptation.
+The government was called ministry, different from the current acceptance.
 The ministries were called departments.
 The position was vacant after the defeat of the freedom fight.